 The great thing about Bute and the West Island Way is that neither requires an incredible amount of planning.
-Yet there are a few things to consider before heading out for an adventure, and this guide will answer all the questions you might have about visiting the Isle of Bute.
+Yet there are a few things to consider before heading out for an adventure, and this guide will answer all the questions you might have about visiting the Isle of Bute on a hiking holiday.

 How to get to the Isle of Bute

 The easiest way to get from Glasgow to Bute is by rail and sail.
 Why bring your car to an island, that is so easy to navigate by foot and public transport?

 From Glasgow Central Station catch the train to Wemyss Bay.
 It leaves once an hour and the journey takes approximately 50 minutes.
 In Wemyss Bay, you won’t even have to leave the train station, but simply follow the signs towards the ferry to Rothesay.
 Train arrivals and ferry departures are scheduled so that you won’t have to wait too long until you set sail.
 The ferry to the Isle of Bute takes around 40 minutes.

 You can buy tickets separately, but I recommend getting a Rail & Sail ticket at Glasgow Central Station.
 An open return, which includes the return journey within a month of purchase, costs £20.
 For some reasons the open return ticket can’t be bought at the ticket machine, but only in person from a ticket desk – so make sure you plan in some extra time for that before departure.
 Upon boarding the ferry, simply show your train ticket, which counts as your ferry ticket – they will take that off you.
 Hold on to your return ticket until you need it!